Mimis Papaioannou: Death

 On 15 March 2023, Papaioannou died at the age of 80 after a long-term struggle with health issues.
-His funeral took place on 17 March at Nea Filadelfeia, where great figures of the past and the present of the Greek football attended to "farewell" him for the last time.
+His funeral took place on 17 March at Nea Filadelfeia, where many prominent figures of Greek football attended to pay their respects.
 At the same time, at the Agia Sophia Stadium, the flags were waving at half mast, while the figure of Papaioannou was placed on the external matrix of the stadium.

-On 19 March, in the home match against Panathinaikos, the matrix of the stadium showed clips from old interviews, while the team's anthem was playing and before the start of the game the fans of AEK raised a card stunt in his memory.
+On 19 March, in the home match against Panathinaikos, the stadium screens displayed clips from past interviews, while the team's anthem was playing and before the start of the game the fans of AEK raised a card stunt in his memory.
 Afterwards, a minute of silence was held in the center of the field by the people of both teams.

 Style of play

 "I can include him into Europe's best players.
 He truly was such a quality player and that's not a compliment, that's the truth."